oscarqjh/NTU_SC1015_Project/README.md

 ---
 ### Section 1: Dataset and Misc.
 #### 1.1 Dataset
 All Dataset found in this repository is taken from [Kaggle](https://www.kaggle.com/datasets/chuckephron/leagueoflegends?select=LeagueofLegends.csv).
-There are many datasets, but we will be mainly using:
+There are multiple files, but we will be mainly using:
 ```
 ├── datasets
 |   ├── LeagueofLegends.csv